DavidCarl/database2019-exam/README.md

 For our backend, we decided that we would use two Python libaries: `mysql` & `mongodb`.
 With these libaries, we made the database connectors and different queries.

 We choose to send the data we got from the queries as JSON with api's.
 By doing that we could use JavaScript fetch calls to easily get the data to our frontend.
-One of the reasons for this approach was that we wished to send as little data as possible to clientside.
+One of the reasons for this approach was that we wished to send as little data as possible to the client browser.
 Then we would use JavaScript to process the JSON into readable and well formatted HTML.

 This of course, was easier with Mongo as it's already JSON objects.
 We only had to make some small mutations before we could send it to the frontend.
 With MySQL we had to completely re-format the data into JSON that we could send on.

 ### Solutions to problems